 Advanced Regenerative Treatments

-PRP, Stem Cell and Exosome Regenerative Therapies are blazing the way for non-surgical methods to keep your joints and ligaments healthy — they are even more powerful for the treatment of injured joints.
+PRP, Stem Cell, and Exosome Regenerative Therapies are blazing the way for non-surgical methods to keep your joints and ligaments healthy — they are even more powerful for the treatment of injured joints.
 Mesenchymal stem cells are potent repair cells that are gently extracted from either your bone marrow or your abdominal fat.

 They are injected into injured joints as well as their surrounding supporting ligaments and tendons.
 This creates repair by forming new tissue.
-Exosomes may be a better option then PRP and stem cells extracted from the person in cases of chronic inflammation where the body’s stem cells are not potent enough to repair the injured cells.
+Exosomes may be a better option than PRP and stem cells extracted from the person in cases of chronic inflammation where the body’s stem cells are not potent enough to repair the injured cells.
 Exosomes are extremely anti-inflammatory, and in cases of injury or arthritis, they are injected directly into the injured area.

 OWM Integrative Wellness

 At OWM, we have comprehensive, non-invasive treatments designed to help you get back to optimal functioning by helping your body heal itself through the restoration of its vital functions and processes.
 We offer everything from nutritional counseling and physical training to Stem Cell and Exosome Regenerative Therapies.
 To learn more about our integrated approach, click here or call to speak with one of our concierge staff professionals at (716) 626-6301.